Quick Start

 # Or specify everything directly

-keep set DB_PASSWORD "super-secret-password" --stage=local
+keep set DB_PASSWORD "super-secret-password" --env=local

 Viewing Your Secrets